20 Gerrard Street East

 Finances

-Covenant House Toronto received total donations of $35.6m in F2022.
-Administrative costs were 4% of revenues (excluding investment income) and fundraising costs were 25% of donations.
-This resulted in overhead costs of 28%.
-For every dollar donated, 72 cents go to the cause.
-This is within Ci’s reasonable range for overhead spending.
+In F2023, Covenant House Toronto received $35.0m in donations compared to $35.2m in F2022.
+The charity also received $10.2m in government funding which is 22% of revenues excluding investment income.
+Administrative costs are 4% of revenues and fundraising costs are 25% of donations.
+This results in total overhead spending of 29%.
+This means that for every dollar donated, 71 cents are available to go to the cause.

 Financial Review